hannahmitchell35/Analytical-Product-Design-Guide-SW/reporting_core_components/naming_conventions/naming_conventions.md

 # Naming Conventions

-**Consistency in naming and presentation is critical for clarity and usability across all analytical products**
+**It is essential to maintain consistent abbreviations across all our products.
+When displaying multiple providers, they should also be presented in a consistent order.**

 **Abbreviations:**